aresrpg/.github/profile/README.md

 # Try the game

-Head over to https://app.aresrpg.world, or https://testnet.aresrpg.world
+Head over to https://app.aresrpg.world, or the beta test at https://testnet.aresrpg.world

 # Contact